The tube that carries food from the mouth to the stomach is the esophagus. Achalasia makes it harder for the esophagus to move food into the stomach.

 Achalasia is rare.
 It may occur at any age, but is most common in middle-aged or older adults.
 The problem may be inherited in some people.

-The goal of treatment is to reduce the pressure at the lower esophageal sphincter.
+The goal of treatment is to reduce the pressure at the sphincter muscle and allow food and liquids the passport easily into the stomach.
 Therapy may involve:

-Your doctor can help you decide which treatment is best for you.
+Your health care provider can help you decide which treatment is best for you.

 The outcomes of surgery and nonsurgical treatments are similar.
 Sometimes more than one treatment is necessary.